MattCollins84/couch-pubsub/README.md

 I put this together pretty quickly and there are some things I want to add still, such as:

-* Retrieving all things published to a channel since <date>
 * Better error checking
 * Some test coverage
 * Probably more...